fyodorovich/filemaker-data-api-wordpress/readme.md

 The primary means of 'pulling' data is through the use of two WordPress shortcodes

+##Change Log

+2021-01-28 v0.1.2
+Reverse the display of portal data for FM-DATA-USER-DETAIL Override the default record limit for the transaction search.

+2021-01-14 v0.1.1
+Add two new shortcodes: FM-DATA-USER-DETAIL, FM-DATA-CONTRACT-DETAIL

 ## Modifications made for Adelphi Finance
 For convenience and increased control we have added two shortcodes which control the display of a users contracts and the display of a contract.